-The day before these payments are going out, his bank takes £300 to pay off his credit card.
+The day before his mortgage payment goes out, his bank takes £300 to pay his credit card.
 When the automated monthly mortgage payment comes along...
 BOUNCE!
 So now he's in mortgage arrears and his home's under threat.

 Has setting-off affected you?

 Please report your experiences on the Setting-Off forum thread